Léal Souvenir: Condition

 The panel consists of a single 8 mm-thick oak board, cut vertically down close to the painted surface.
 It has a small unpainted area at the upper left.
 The support's encasing was probably changed in the 19th century; today four of the eight supports are fixed to the edges of the interior borders, forming inner mouldings.
 The other four act as inner pins.
 The varnish is severely degraded, with key areas of paint and ground either removed or overpainted.
 Infrared photography of the reverse reveals traces of short vertical hatching and underdrawings, but no hint as to the identity of the sitter.
 Its ground is mostly chalk-based; the pigments are predominantly blacks, red lake, and blues.
 The final portrait differs in many ways from the underdrawing – the fingers are shorter, the right thumb and the parapet are lower, and the right arm once extended over a larger area.
-In the final portrait, the ear is elevated, and the scroll occupies a larger pictorial space.
+In the final portrait, the ear is elevated, and the scroll occupies a larger portion of the pictorial space.
 Analysis of the pigment shows that the flesh of his face is painted with whites and vermilion, and traced with greys, blacks, blues, and some ultramarine over a red-lake glaze.

 The portrait is not particularly well preserved.
 There are yellowish layers of glaze over the face, probably later additions.
 The varnishes have degraded and lost their original colours.
 The panel has undergone a number of detrimental retouchings.
 In some instances, these have altered the sitter's appearance, most especially the removal of strands of fair hair below the chaperon.
 It has sustained structural damage, especially to the marble on the reverse.
 The National Gallery repaired some "slight injuries" when it came into their possession in 1857.
 Campbell notes a number of efforts by later restorers were imperfect and "rather disfiguring", including touchings to the man's nostrils and eyelashes, and the tip of his nose.
 There is a yellowish glaze over the eyes that seems to be either damage or overpaint.
 The panel is discoloured overall and suffers from aged and degenerated varnishes that make the original pigments hard to discern.